navanitnandakumar/Python-programs/README.md

 ◾ Pong : A version of the classic pong game.

 ◾ Tic Tac Toe : A simple version of the classic tic-tac-toe game.

+◾ Monte Carlo simulation : Uses random fn to solve a problem using the Monte Carlo method.